sorenbronsted/libutil/readme.md

-This is a bundle of utililties for the other libraries
+This is a bundle of utilities for the other libraries